JeffFessler/ConstantArrays.jl/README.md

 `ConstantArray(true, (100,100,100))` uses about a million times less memory than `trues(100,100,100)`.

+A better analogy might be a sparse array, where only the nonzero values are stored to save memory.
+A `ConstantArray` needs only to store only a single value.

+The most useful operations are probably
+`x .* y`
+and `y[x]`,
+both of which are faster
+with a `ConstantArray`
+than with `trues(dim)`.

 Developed by Jeff Fessler at the University of Michigan, with some inspiration from [ReadOnlyArrays.jl](https://github.com/bkamins/ReadOnlyArrays.jl).